eshwen/macOS-setup/README.md

-brew install pyenv  # best way of managing Python installs on Mac brew install tree  # Show directory trees (use `-L <levels>` options to show set number of levels) brew install wget  # for wget command like on linux
+brew install pyenv  # best way of managing Python installs on Mac brew install tree  # Show directory trees (use `-L <levels>` options to show set number of levels) brew install wget  # for wget command like on linux brew install zsh  # for a newer version than that bundled with macOS

 # Casks
 brew install --cask adobe-acrobat-reader